 Dayi Lin, Ph.D.

-Principle Researcher, AI & Software Engineering
+Principal Researcher, AI & Software Engineering

 Scoring Entities’ Authority in Academia based on Large-scale Heterogeneous Information Network